Brewing a Spooky Atmosphere: The DIY Recipe for a Spectral Fog Solution Using Propylene Glycol, Glycerin and Deionized Water

 Testing and Adjusting:

-- Test a small amount in your fog machine to ensure it produces the desired effect.
+- Test a small batch in your fog machine.

 -